Buying Your First Fishing Rod And Reel (2021 Guide)

 One thing we haven’t touched on is the fishing rod and reel combo.
 This means you can go to a reputable tackle shop or buy online a rod and reel in a package deal.
 Combos are a great way to get a better price and receive “balanced” fishing gear.
 Balanced means matching the rod and reel to hold the same size line.
 Likewise, balanced gear helps each individual part to perform as effectively as possible.

 This is the other common option for those of you who enjoy research as much as I do.
 Buy a rod and reel on their own.
 If you are unsure of which rod specifications will match a reel, I include some basic tips.

 Reading a fishing rod:

-Look near the handle, on the butt end of the rod for the specifications.
+Look near the handle, on the butt-end of the rod for the specifications.
 The specifications tell you length, action, line strength and sometimes lure size.
-As seen above our infographic we use 8 pound test line.
+As seen in the above infographic, it shows 8-pound test line.
 The diagram below shows a sample rod that works with the infographic.

 Reading a fishing reel:

 Next, match the reel and look at the specifications on the reel.
 Sometimes you will find them on the box they come in.
 In general, good quality reels will have the specs printed on the spool body.
 For our sample look for reels with 8-pound test line in the mid range of the specs.
 A sample reel specification that works with our beginner rod setup may state: